How to Apply

 - Request evaluations from two or three teachers, counselors, or other adults using the online or paper form.

 - Ask your school to send us an official transcript showing your coursework and grades for the past two years or more (9th-11th grade).
 We prefer that your school send your official transcript directly to us by mail or email.
+We do not accept emailed transcripts from students under any circumstances!
 We will accept an official transcript mailed by you if it is printed and sealed in a letterhead envelope by your school.
 If the transcript does not include your classes and grades from the current school year (fall semester and in progress), we will need a report of those, which may come from you directly.
 The same goes for any test scores (PSAT, SAT, SAT subjects, ACT, AP, TOEFL): if they are listed on your transcript, fine, otherwise you must send us copies of your reports.
 We will accept scans of printed reports or screen shots of online reports, but make sure your name is shown!
 No particular tests are required.

 - Check the status page and follow directions there to ensure your application is complete.